Nursing Track 1: Two Year Curriculum

-- A) Immunizations include Tetanus, Mumps-Measles-Rubella (MMR), Varicella, and Hepatitis B and COVID.
+- A) Immunizations include Tetanus, Mumps-Measles-Rubella (MMR), Varicella, and Hepatitis B. COVID vaccination is optional

 - C) Documentation of ability to perform physical demands required in direct patient care activities.

-- Purchase a background check, drug screen, and Medical Document Package.
+- Purchase a background check, drug screen, and Immunization and Document Package.

 - Clearance of criminal background check and drug testing.

-- Additional annual immunization requirements: Flu immunizations are required by most healthcare agencies and are usually available in fall semester.
+- Additional annual immunization requirements: Flu immunizations are required by most healthcare agencies and are usually not required until October.

 - Personal health insurance.